Sub-eikonal Structure of High-Energy Deep-Inelastic Scattering: Summary of results for the dipole sub-eikonal corrections

-Since $F_T$, $g_1$, and $g_1^{f}$ vanish in the zero-dipole-size limit, the double-logarithmic singularities are absent.
-The remaining singularity is only logarithmic, and it is precisely the one generated by the one-loop high-energy evolution of $Q_1(x_\perp)$, eq. \eqref{evolutionQ1b}, for $F_T$ and of $Q_5(x_\perp)$, eq. \eqref{evolutionQ5b}, and of $Q^f_5(x_\perp)$, eq. \eqref{evolutionQ5NSb}, for $g_1$, and $g^f_1$, respectively.
+Since the corresponding sub-eikonal corrections are written in terms of dipole-type operator combinations which vanish in the zero-dipole-size limit, the leading small-$r_\perp$ singularity of the fixed-order transverse integral is removed.
+As a consequence, the explicit divergence of the fixed-order expressions for $F_T$, $g_1$, and $g^{q,{\rm NS}}_1$ is only single-logarithmic.
+This logarithm is precisely the one generated by the one-loop high-energy evolution of $Q^f_1(x_\perp)$, eq.~\eqref{evolutionQ1b}, for $F_T$, and of $Q^f_5(x_\perp)$, eq.~\eqref{evolutionQ5b}, and $Q^{\rm NS}_5(x_\perp)$, eq.~\eqref{evolutionQ5NSb}, for $g_1$ and $g^{q,{\rm NS}}_1$, respectively.

+At the same time, this fixed-order statement should not be confused with the asymptotic high-energy behavior of the fully evolved operator sector.
+In particular, the fact that the dipole-type operators vanish at $r_\perp=0$ is sufficient to remove the leading small-$r_\perp$ singularity of the fixed-order cross section, but it does not by itself exclude double-logarithmic energy dependence in the corresponding evolved operator basis.
+Indeed, as shown in the sub-eikonal OPE analysis of refs.~\cite{Chirilli:2021lif} (see also \cite{Kovchegov:2018znm}), the evolution of the enlarged dipole-type sector can itself develop double-logarithmic high-energy behavior.

+The distinction between singlet and non-singlet is therefore not that one of the two channels would be closed in the double-logarithmic regime while the other is not.
+Rather, the relevant difference in the present context is that the one-loop singlet kernel, eq.~\eqref{evolutionQ5b}, contains the explicit mixing with the gluonic operator $\calf(z_1,z_2)$, whereas the non-singlet kernel, eq.~\eqref{evolutionQ5NSb}, does not.
+Thus, for the singlet asymmetry the explicit rapidity divergence visible at the cross-section level is still only single-logarithmic and is absorbed by the full one-loop singlet evolution kernel of $Q_5$.
+This, however, does not preclude a richer double-logarithmic high-energy behavior in the fully evolved enlarged operator sector, either in the singlet or in the non-singlet channel.

-To summarize, the divergence structure of the sub-eikonal corrections is simple.
-The longitudinal structure function is finite, while the transverse and helicity-dependent structure functions are affected only by logarithmic divergences.
-These logarithms are exactly those generated by the one-loop evolution of the operators $Q_1$ and $Q_5$, respectively.
+To summarize, the divergence structure of the sub-eikonal corrections is simple at the level of the fixed-order dipole expressions.
+The longitudinal structure function is finite, while the transverse and helicity-dependent structure functions are affected only by single logarithmic divergences.
+These logarithms are exactly those generated by the one-loop evolution of the operators $Q^f_1$, $Q^f_5$, and $Q^{\rm NS}_5$, respectively.
 This provides a nontrivial consistency check of the whole construction, since the singularities appearing in the structure functions are precisely the ones required by the high-energy operator evolution.